-Travelling with your pets anywhere in the world can be a thing of anxiety, as many flights are not pet-friendly.
-Taking your pets to and out of Singapore can also be a hectic process, but there are flights that can take your pets to wherever you need them to go and to bring them into Singapore, either as passengers or as cargo.
+With the Covid-19 situation easing, and more borders are opening up, plans to travel are on the rise.
+Travelling with your pets anywhere in the world can be a cause of anxiety, as many flights are not pet-friendly.
+Taking your pets to and out of Singapore can also be a hectic process, but don’t let them stop you from bringing your furry companion along!
+There are flights that can take your pets to wherever you need them to go and to bring them out of and into Singapore, either as passengers or as cargo.

-These flights promise to take good care of your pets, and they all have rules and regulations that you need to follow if you are serious about using their services to transport your pet.
+While these flights have rules and regulations that you need to follow if you are serious about using their services to transport your pet, they promise to good care of your pets.

 Pets can travel on Singapore Airlines as checked baggage or as cargo.
 To travel as checked baggage they must be at least three months old, but if your pet and its container weigh more than 32kg, your pet will have to travel in cargo.